What topics to write about

 This is what I do for Smart Mom Ideas to make money.

-Finding What to Blog About With a Niche Blog
+What Topics to Write About With a Niche Blog

 What if you have a niche blog?
 What do you blog about?
+What topics to write about when you only have one topic?
 Niche blogs are fun and I love niche blogs.
 Niche blogs focus on a core topic and core audience.

 For example, my Elna Cain blog focusses on freelance writing for freelance writers!